 The information contained in this communication is provided for general informational purposes only, and should not be construed as investment or tax advice.
 Nothing in this communication should be construed as a solicitation, offer, or recommendation, to buy or sell any security.
 Any links provided to other server sites are offered as a matter of convenience and are not intended to imply that Wealthfront Advisers or its affiliates endorses, sponsors, promotes and/or is affiliated with the owners of or participants in those sites, or endorses any information contained on those sites, unless expressly stated otherwise.

 Investment management and advisory services–which are not FDIC insured–are provided by Wealthfront Advisers LLC (“Wealthfront Advisers”), an SEC-registered investment adviser, and financial planning tools are provided by Wealthfront Software LLC (“Wealthfront”).
 Brokerage products and services are offered by Wealthfront Brokerage LLC, member FINRA / SIPC.
 All investing involves risk, including the possible loss of money you invest, and past performance does not guarantee future performance.
 Please see our Full Disclosure for important details.

 Wealthfront Advisers, Wealthfront Brokerage and Wealthfront are wholly owned subsidiaries of Wealthfront Corporation.

 Copyright 2022 Wealthfront Corporation.
 All rights reserved.

 About the author(s)

-Alan is Wealthfront’s Chief Financial Officer and holds a CFA (Chartered Financial Analyst) license.
+Alan is Wealthfront’s Chief Financial Officer and holds a CFA (Chartered Financial Analyst) charter as well as a Series 27 license from FINRA.
 Prior to Wealthfront, he worked at Crowe Horwath and KPMG.
 View all posts by Alan Imberman, CFA